soulmachines/sm-web-component/rebuild/README.md

 - `npm run start` to run the dev server with live reload
 - `npm run preview` to start a server and serve the snippet code
 - `npm run storybook` to start storybook
-- `npm run build` to compile the scripts
+- `npm run build` to compile the scripts and build the snippet
 - `npm run build-snippet` to compile snippet script

 ### Linting